Concordium/concordium-dapp-examples/compliant-reward-distribution/indexer-and-server/README.md

 }
 ```

-The `/postZKProof` endpoint expects a JSON body depending on the ZK statements configured with the `--zk_statements` option.
-An example JSON body with the fields are shown in the example below if the server was configured to use the ZK statements from the file `./zk_statements_config.json`:
+The `/api/postZKProof` endpoint expects a JSON body with the fields shown in the example below:

 ``` json
 {